-Part I Total Investment Interest Expense 1 2 3 Investment interest expense paid or accrued in 2004 (see instructions) 1 2 3 Part II Net Investment Income Gross income from property held for investment (excluding any net gain from the disposition of property held for investment) D 4c c d Subtract line 4b from line 4a e Enter the smaller of line 4d or your net capital gain from the disposition of property held for investment (see instructions) 4f f Subtract line 4e from line 4d 41 g Enter the amount from lines 4b and 4e that you elect to include in investment income (see instructions) 4g h Investment income.
+Fai Total investment interest Expense 1 2 3 Investment interest expense paid or accrued in 2005 (see instructions) 1 2 3 Part II Net Investment Income 4a b Gross income from property held for investment (excluding any net gain from the disposition of property held for investment) 4a Qualified dividends included on line 4a 4b Subtract line 4b from line 4a 4b 4c d Net gain from the disposition of property held for investment e f Enter the smaller of line 4d or your net capital gain from the disposition of property held for investment (see instructions) 4f g Enter the amount from lines 4b and 4e that you elect to include in investment income (see instructions) 4g h Investment income.
 Add lines 4c, 4f, and 4g 4h 5 Investment expenses (see instructions) 5 6 Net investment income.
 Subtract line 5 from line 4h.
-If zero or less, enter -0 6 Part III Investment Interest Expense Deduction 7 Disallowed investment interest expense to be carried forward to 2005.
+If zero or less, enter -0 6 Par Part III Investment Interest Expense Deduction 7 Disallowed investment interest expense to be carried forward to 2006.
 Subtract line 6 from line 3.
 If zero or less, enter -0- 7

-Investment interest expense deduction.
+8 Investment interest expense deduction.
 Enter the smaller of line 3 or 6.
 See instructions.
-8